GideonBrimleaf/wat-is-node/README.md

 ## Setup PostCSS for Tailwind

-In the root of your directory
+In the root of your directory:

 ```
 $ touch postcss.config.js
 ```

-Open up the newly created file and fill it with the following
+Open up the newly created file and fill it with the following:

 ```
 module.exports = {